 - Say hello to our underwater friends at the SEA LIFE London aquarium.

-- Take the kids to the theatre for spectacular family-friendly shows, from The Lion King to Aladdin.
+- Take the kids to the theatre for spectacular family-friendly shows, like The Lion King.

 - Fly a kite on Hampstead Heath, splash around at one of its swimming ponds and enjoy the view from Parliament Hill.